-The Global Social Entrepreneurship in India course takes place in the second half of Fall and first half of Spring semesters.
+The Global Social Entrepreneurship in India course (taught by Tony Sheldon) takes place in the second half of Fall and first half of Spring semesters.
 Students spend two weeks in India in January working with their social enterprise partners, culminating in a conference in Bangalore where each team presents a project update.

 Team AlphaMD, Based in Mumbai

 AlphaMD LifeSciences is an organization active in life sciences and analytics primarily focused on the pharmaceutical industry, is seeking to address the shortage of accessible primary health care facilities in rural India through introducing mobile healthcare facilities.
 The Yale team helped a life-sciences startup develop a sustainable business model to enter the space of non-urban mobile diagnostic healthcare services.

 Center for Science and Environment is a public interest research and advocacy organization focused on promoting development that is sustainable, equitable and participatory.
 They seek to achieve improved planetary and individual health outcomes by promoting the consumption of organic produce in Northern India.
 Our GSE team partnered with them to develop organic farmers markets and sales platform extensions to achieve this aim.

 Team Sadhna, Based in Udaipur